Exam Resources

 - The Kustomize CLI looks for a

-file where we define all resources we want to manage and define different customizations or transformations we want to apply on them kustomize build <directory>
+kustomization.yamlfile where we define all resources we want to manage and define different customizations or transformations we want to apply on them kustomize build <directory>spits out the generated Kubernetes resources which can be redirected tokubectl apply -f -to actually apply the resources or directly runkubectl apply -k <directory>- Each

 Kustomize Transformers